Walter Steiner: Documentary

 Steiner is the subject of the 1974 Werner Herzog German-language documentary film The Great Ecstasy of the Woodcarver Steiner, a.k.a.
 The Great Ecstasy of the Sculptor Steiner (German: Die große Ekstase des Bildschnitzers Steiner).
-Much of the footage shows Steiner and his psychological struggle at a competition at Planica where Herzog also appears as commentator.
+Much of the footage shows Steiner and his psychological struggle at the International Ski Flying Week at Planica where Herzog also appears as commentator.